RevolutionRigs/hiveos/AMD/README.md

-# AMD overclocking patches for undervolting
+# AMD patches for undervolting

 I've pretty much automated the entire process and made it simple to reapply the patch after HiveOS upgrades overwrite the changes to the amd-oc script.